 It is possible to configure multiple Virtex-II Pro devices in a chain.
 The devices in the JTAG chain are configured one at a time.
-The multiple device configuration steps can be applied to any size chain.
+The multiple device configuration steps are described generally to be applied to any size chain.
 Ensure the bitstream is generated with the JTAG clock option.